maxtoroq/maxtoroq.github.io/_posts/2015-05-12-microsoft-frameworks-deprecation.md

 >
 > You should migrate to role based authorization, or implement your own authorization policy which authorizes based on user names.

-Roles is an overfkill for small businesses.
+Roles is an overkill for small businesses.

 ## Deprecation of complete products